cloudwalk/brlc-monorepo/README.md

 - [ ] Migrate Stratus to the monorepo contracts
 - [ ] Join contracts by workspace and cross-reference contracts
 - [ ] Extract common contracts to a separate packages
+- [ ] Use workspace defined versions for dependencies (hardhat, openzeppelin, etc.)